the story of agape moms

 I am eager to see how God continues to use this website, our community driven blog and local Agape Moms tribes for the sake of more women knowing Jesus!
 This website is here for you to go through the training and it will also be there for you to train up more leaders in your Agape Moms on an as needed basis.
 God is in control, and even when we don’t understand what He’s doing, like with an abrupt cross-country move, trust Him that He’s the one writing our stories, which is really His story!

 agape moms is god's story that he invites us to write with him

-If you would like to learn more about joining The Agape Moms Family Network, you may visit the 'Find an Agape Moms' menu to see if there's one near you, or you may start the training series yourself by navigating the drop down menu "Start an Agape Moms."
-You may contact us at anytime with any questions, to talk or to register your new group!
+If you would like to learn more about joining The Agape Moms Family Network, you may visit the 'Find an Agape Moms' menu to see if there's one near you, or you may start the training series by navigating the drop down menu "Start an Agape Moms."

 Meet Laura DiLeonardi Founder of Agape Moms

 Laura is married to her Bible-college sweetheart of almost 10 years, has three kiddos, and is a self-professed "hotmess rescued by Jesus."
 Laura's passion is seeing lives continually transformed by the gospel of Jesus Christ.
 Jesus radically transformed her life in high school, and sent her on a wild ride of loving God and others ever since.
 Since graduating from Moody Bible Institute with a BA in ministry in 2008, she's been part of various ministries, served in multiple leadership positions, and most recently, took the vision that God gave her for her local Agape Moms and put it into website form.
-Her mission here is inspiring moms to make disciples as they go about everyday, messy mom-life.
+Her mission here is equipping moms to make disciples as they live on mission in everyday, messy mom-life.